ElCyberCurioso/macchanger/README.md

 # MAC Changer with Python

-Python3 tool to change MAC address of an interface
+Python3 tool to change MAC address of an interface (ethX or ensX)

 ## Setup